arj03/ssb-browser-demo/README.md

 trusted onboard mechanism and as such should only be used between friends.
 Currently it can be hard to find new users of this client because one doesn't follow a pub.
-I plan on fixing this using [ssb-peer-invotes].
+I plan on fixing this using [ssb-peer-invites].
 Another way this project tries to make partial replication better is by using the [ssb-contact-msg] library where contact messages are linked together.